In trying to prepare him for life, Medi lost his life.

 17 March 2016 – Medi Mehra Football Tournament

 Hosted by UCS for Year 4 boys 8

 February 2016 – British Property Federation Annual Dinner

 Mum Mary-Anne Bowring was invited to speak at the British Property Federation’s Annual Dinner in the Landmark Hotel in Marylebone.
 Joining Mary-Anne were 17 of Medi’s friends who joined Mary-Anne on stage to hear her sharing about the challenge of life after death and her promise to Medi.
 The promise being that she would take Medi to ‘rock up and meet his pen-pals and see how they could help’, it is this promise that we are fulfilling and the 1st project is to get water to 18,000 people in Gey, Ethiopia.
 Medi’s friends had fun gong table to table to collect the envelopes and more fun counting the money afterwards, in all £16,690 was raised.

-Ollie and his band “Magnify” will play the UCS arena
+Ollie and his band “Magnify” will playEd the UCS arena

 September 2015 – Fundraising sale

-11 October 2015 – Mass keep fit event at UCS playing fields
+October 2015 Mass keep fit event at UCS playing fields

 Ranulf Road, NW2 2BH